Crush (1980 Me)

 "Crush (1980 Me)" is the third single released by Australian singer-songwriter Darren Hayes from his debut studio album, Spin (2002).
 Written by Hayes and Robert Conley and produced by Greg Bieck, it was released on 19 August 2002 in Australia.
 The track is a homage to the 1980s, featuring a synthesized pop sound, vocoded vocals, and references stars of the period like Cyndi Lauper, Simon Le Bon of Duran Duran, and the Eurythmics.
 The track's "Crush on Holiday" remix utilized samples of Madonna's 1983 breakthrough single "Holiday".

-"Crush" became a moderate success, hitting the top twenty of both Australia and the United Kingdom and also charted in Sweden.
+"Crush" became a moderate success, entering the top 20 in both Australia and the United Kingdom.
 The song is regarded as a huge shift for Hayes in sound and shaped the form of what would be his next studio album The Tension and the Spark (2004).

 Critical reception

-Can't Stop the Pop gave the single a positive review writing, "On paper, Crush (1980 Me)’s lyrics read like an inventory of ‘80s references.
-Yet, although there’s little narrative structure to the verses, the way they’re organised is a masterful show of pop composition.
+Can't Stop the Pop gave the single a positive review writing, "On paper, Crush (1980 Me)s lyrics read like an inventory of '80s references.
+Yet, although there's little narrative structure to the verses, the way they're organised is a masterful show of pop composition.
 It never feels like a checklist of trademarks being mindlessly reeled off.
 The vocals are gently infused with subtle distortion and overlapped so that they jump from ear to ear, leaving no gaps between each line.
 Darren Hayes may well be indulging in his own nostalgia, but the production puts the listener right there with him in the centre of an all-consuming wall of sound."